Are Tennessee Vital Records Open to the Public?

 How to Get a Certified Divorce Certificate in Tennessee

 To obtain a certified divorce certificate in Tennessee, visit the Tennessee Department of Health's Vital Records Office or the county clerk's office where the divorce was granted.
 Eligible parties include divorced individuals or their legal representatives with valid identification.

 Are Tennessee Birth Records Public Information?

 The majority of birth records in Tennessee are available to the public.
 Similar to divorce and marriage records in the State of Tennessee, members of the public can access birth records within a timeframe.
-In this case, from 1920 to the present at the Tennessee Office of Vital Records.
+In this case, from 1920 to the present, it can be obtained at the Tennessee Office of Vital Records.
 But, only the person(s) named on the certificate and related individuals, such as the spouse, child, legal guardian, parents, or legal representatives, are eligible to order birth certificate replacements or copies less than 100 years old.

 Some third-party sites maintain online indexes where requesters can search and view birth records between a range of years in some areas of the State.
-For example, Memphis Birth Records between the years 1874 -1916 are available on the Shelby County Register of Deeds.
-Researchers can also search Nashville records between the years 1881 - 1913 online.
+For example, Memphis Birth Records between the years 1874 and 1916 are available on the Shelby County Register of Deeds.
+Researchers can also search Nashville records between the years 1881 and 1913 online.
 The Tennessee Electronic Library records 1881 - 1915 in its Genealogy section of births in Nashville, Knoxville, and Chattanooga.